ccardea/osy-site/yoga/pranayama.md

 - *dīrgha* = of long duration
 - *sūkṣmaḥ* = subtle; small

-Its [the breath] modes of operation are outward, inward, and fixed, when observed by place, time, and number, [it becomes] long and subtle.
+Its [the breath's] modes of operation are outward, inward, and fixed, when observed by place, time, and number, [it becomes] long and subtle.

 There are differing explanations of this sutra.
 The simple and seemingly obvious one is that the three modes of operation refer to inhalation, exhalation, and *kumbhaka*.
 The older, more traditional translators are adamant that this is not the case, that inward and outward refers to the places where *kumbhaka* is performed, and that *stambha* is not *kumbhaka* but a practice of suppressing the breath in which breathing is sometimes suspended for long periods of time.